AishwaryaHB/aishwaryahb.github.io/README.md

 - The effects of regularization & architecture on representations learnt by neural networks.
 - Generalizability and potential for transfer of representations across different tasks and domains.

 My long-term goal is to use math & engineering to develop computational methods that effectively characterize changes in structure, organization & information processing in the brain across different stages of neurological age, health, and development.
-I susequently hope to employ these insights in the development of better ML/AI systems that require less supervision & data, learn progressively, and are more amenable to changes in task structure.
+I subsequently hope to employ these insights in the development of better ML/AI systems that require less supervision & data, learn progressively, and are more amenable to changes in task structure.

 ### Recent News